Lowell mill girls

+Additionally, the women at the mills faced challenges regarding their new economic independence, as the low wages and great temptations to spend their little money kept them under bondage.
+The culture at the mills was often materialistic.
+With many shops enticing girls to purchase items and girls persuading each other, women at the mills still were not economically free.
+They continued to face many voices on how to spend their money.
+Employers already gave them low wages.
+With the expectations to quickly spend their money, women have many external voices determining what enters and exits their wallets.
+Consequently, women at the mills are not reaching the economic freedom that they may have at first sought out for.

-Over time, adult women would displace child labor, which an increasing number of factory owners, such as Lowell, were disinclined to hire.
-As the "factory system" matured, however, many women joined the broader American labor movement, to protest increasingly harsh working conditions.
-Labor historian Philip Foner observed, "they succeeded in raising serious questions about woman’s so-called ‘place’."
+Over time, adult women displaced child labor, which an increasing number of factory owners were disinclined to hire.
+As the "factory system" matured, however, many women joined the broader American labor movement to protest increasingly harsh working conditions.
+Labor historian Philip Foner observed that "they succeeded in raising serious questions about woman’s so-called ‘place’."

-In 1845, after a number of protests and strikes, many operatives came together to form the first union of working women in the United States, the Lowell Female Labor Reform Association.
+In 1845, after a number of protests and strikes, many operatives came together to form the Lowell Female Labor Reform Association, the first union of working women in the United States.
 The Association adopted a newspaper called the Voice of Industry, in which workers published sharp critiques of the new industrialism.
 The Voice stood in sharp contrast to other literary magazines published by female operatives.